zilverline/sequent/README.md

 The support module is not required with sequent automatically.
 Require `sequent/support` to enable it.

----

-Sequent provides support to make ActiveRecord use separate connection pools for these schemas.

-Use `Sequent::Support::BaseViewModel` as
-your base model class and call `Sequent::Support::Database.establish_connections(db_config, view_schema_name)` during initialization.

 # Rake Tasks

 Sequent provides some Rake tasks to ease setup.
 To make them available in your project, add